summer-dimples/summer/README.md

 # What is already done:

-1. simple one lane model with 4 behaviour from 'A cellular automaton model for freeway traffic'
+1. simple one lane model with 4 behaviour from 'A cellular automaton model for freeway traffic
+2. density-flow diagram, space_time_diagram for model_1
-2. gif animation to show our model
+3. gif animation to show our model

 # summer